Critical Introduction

 READER RESPONSE

-Kasper Herdt’s reader response essay takes a dive into Junot Diaz’s short story “Monstro,” connecting it to the real-world threat of the COVID-19 pandemic.
+Kasper Herdt’s Reader Response essay takes a dive into Junot Diaz’s short story “Monstro,” connecting it to the real-world threat of the COVID-19 pandemic.
 Although released in 2012, well before the coronavirus pandemic swept the world, the grim and dry comparisons between a fictional zombie-plague presented in “Monstro” and the real-world virus are clear for any contemporary reader to see.
 Taking on issues of political response to crisis, and a stark class divide, the story pulls no punches when discussing the reality of a global pandemic.
 The force of ambivalence on the world at large, as well as the main protagonist, result in those with the least being harmed the most.
 Rampant climate change compounds this issue, making it clear that people who are not born into well-off families would face undeserved consequences.
 With these very real problems comes the analysis of real-world responses to our own pandemic, with quantifiable academic research to show that government responses have been lackluster at best, and negligent at worst.

 POST-COLONIALISM